-The concluding step is the act of loading the datasets that’ve been extracted and transformed earlier, into the target database.
-There are two ways to go about it; first is a SQL insert routine that involves the manual insertion of each record in every row of your target database table.
-While, the other loading approach uses a process called bulk load of data, reserved for massive loading of data.
+The concluding step in the three-step data ETL process is loading the datasets that have been extracted and transformed earlier into the target database.
+There are two ways to go about it; the first is a SQL insert routine that involves the manual insertion of each record in every row of your target database table.
+The other loading approach uses a bulk load of data, reserved for massive data loading.

-The SQL insert may be slow, but it conducts integrity checks with each entry.
-While the bulk load is much faster for loading massive amounts of data, absent integrity checks for every record.
+The SQL insert may be slow, but it conducts data quality checks with each entry.
+While the bulk load is much faster for loading massive amounts of data, it does not consider data integrity for every record.
 Bulk loading is ideal for datasets you’re confident are free of errors.

 - Load well transformed datasets through bulk loading.